ApexAppLabs/hu_counseling_bot/FIX_SUMMARY.md

 3. Maintain health check endpoints for Render
 4. Handle graceful shutdown of background services

-This fix addresses both the core threading issue and the Gunicorn compatibility issue that were preventing the bot from functioning properly on Render.
+This fix addresses all identified issues that were preventing the bot from functioning properly on Render.

 ## Additional Notes
 If you want to use direct execution instead of Gunicorn: